formulae-org/package-arithmetic-js/README.md

 * Hyperbolic functions, with any precision and rounding mode
   * Sine, cosine, tangent, cotangent, secant, cosecant
   * Arc sine, arc cosine, arc tangent, arc cotangent, arc secant, arc cosecant
 * Symbolic representation of π and e contants.
-Numeric form with any precision and roundig mode.
+Numeric conversion with any precision and roundig mode.